DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 Some practical tips:

 * Save text in the Markdown format, and make use of images in the highest resolution.
 * Use a tool like Pandoc to convert the Markdown document to EPUB and to any of the other file formats you will need once the source document has been consolidated.
-Test the EPUB file with several e-reader devices and applications, unpack (unzip) it and adjust the HTML and CSS if necessary, and then repack (zip) it into EPUB when these customizations are done.
+Test the EPUB file with several e-reader devices and applications, unpack (decompress) it and adjust the HTML and CSS if necessary, and then repack (compress) it into EPUB when these customizations are done.

 The step-by-step guides in the previous chapters provide a detailed description of how to use these tools.